-The project involves the construction/operation of up to a 90 megawatt (MW) solar energy facility in the Jacumba Valley.
-The project footprint is about 643 acres of a 1,356 acre property formerly known as Ketchum Ranch.
-(See visual simulation on previous page.)
+The project involves the construction and operation of a proposed 90 megawatt (MW) solar energy facility in the Jacumba Valley on the 1,356 acre property formerly known as Ketchum Ranch.
 This project would place solar panels immediately east, north, and south of the community of Jacumba Hot Springs; north, south, and west of the Jacumba Airport, for about a mile along both sides of scenic Highway 80; and south of the I-8 corridor near the Jacumba exit/Carriso Gorge Road.
-Currently the project includes the following:
+The project includes the following:

-- --approximately 300,000 photovoltaic modules (12-feet high and up to 300 feet in length) mounted on single axis trackers which follow the sun from east to west. - --75 battery storage containers-three containers at each of the 25 sites (55-feet long, 19-feet wide and 10-feet high) These containers are shown as orange squares on map below. - --25 inverter/transformer metal platforms on skids (8-feet wide and 20-feet long) installed adjacent to the battery storage containers.
+- --approximately 300,000 photovoltaic modules (12-feet high and up to 300 feet in length) mounted on single axis trackers which follow the sun from east to west. - --75 battery storage containers-three containers at each of the 25 sites (55-feet long, 19-feet wide and 10-feet high) These containers are shown as orange squares on map below. - --25 inverter/transformer metal platforms on skids (8-feet wide and 20-feet long) installed adjacent to the battery storage containers. - --5,000-feet of underground electrical collection system. - --an on-site collector substation (152-feet by 180-feet) and a 200-foot-long 65-foot-high overhead slack span transmission line that connects the collector substation to the switchyard.

-- --5,000-feet of underground electrical collection system. - --an on-site collector substation (152-feet by 180-feet) and a 200-foot-long 65-foot-high overhead Slack span transmission line that connects the collector substation to the switchyard. - --a 138kV switchyard (3.2-acres) (adjacent to the collector substation) with 1,860-feet of overhead transmission lines strung on (five) 70-115 feet high steel poles which will loop the switchyard into the existing SDG&E Boulevard-East County Transmission Line.
+--a 138kV switchyard (3.2-acres) (adjacent to the collector substation) with 1,860-feet of overhead transmission lines strung on (five) 70-115 feet high steel poles which will loop the switchyard into the existing SDG&E Boulevard-East County Transmission Line.
 While this project is described as an "interim" land use, the project life is projected as 35-37 years.
-Given that the switchyard will be turned over to SDG&E at the decommissioning of the solar project, one can surmise that another industrial scale energy project would replace it. - --The project area will be enclosed with a 6-foot high slatted chain link fence with one foot of barbed wire on top.
-The setback area will include landscaping (seen as green lines on the map) along Old Hwy 80, next to the town, and along portions of Carriso Gorge Road.
+Given that the switchyard will be turned over to SDG&E at the decommissioning of the solar project, one can surmise that another industrial scale energy project would replace it.

+--The project area will be enclosed with a 6-foot high slatted chain link fence with one foot of barbed wire on top.

+-A landscaping plan will be implemented along Old Hwy 80, next to the town, and along portions of Carriso Gorge Road.